vaughanknight/vaughan/README.md

 **do not** expect this from you.
 I **do not** expect a response if I send a message to you out of hours.

-For emergencies, you can call and SMS me any time 24/7 - however Teams is still the most resilient and reliable mode of communication so feel free to broadcast across phone/Teams if urgent.
+For emergencies - Teams is still the most resilient and reliable mode of communication.

 ## Connection Cadence